Building Utopia

 We have been using the targeted approach for centuries, and it leads to progress.
 All social progress that we can see today (including the present-day social welfare system) has been a result of such targeted problem-solving.
 We have been addressing one problem at a time with the intention to solve it.
 Those intentions include desires to do the least changes that just solves the problem and leaves other things untouched.
 While the targeted approach results in some progress, it always leaves much more to be done later.
 Sometimes, solutions to targeted problems themselves lead to more problems due to the things that were not considered when crafting a solution to the original problem.

 Some social changes may appear very large and may take great effort, but at its core, they are changing just one thing.
-For instance, consider the situation that people from some geographical area fought wars (violent or non-violent) and won them so that they gained "independence or freedom".
-Having gained this independence, a new country is created and local people from that country can "self-rule".
-But ultimately, all that has changed by that act of independence is "who rules".
+For instance, consider the situation that people from some geographical area fought wars (violent or non-violent) and won them so that they gained independence or freedom.
+Having gained this independence, a new country is created and local people from that country can self-rule.
+But ultimately, all that has changed by that act of independence is who rules.
 Even in countries that have been democratically ruled by locals for centuries, there are a minority of people who are suffering immensely, a significant minority of people who cannot lead a comfortable life, and there exist many other social challenges that eventually lead to crime (like manufacture, sale and use of legally banned drugs).

 When adopting the holistic approach for solving social problems, we think about all these problems, their causes, their interrelationships, how all things should ideally be (with reasons), and what kind of systems would be required for that ideal state.
 This kind of holistic thought process leads to a vision about how all things should really be.
 We get a better grasp of the interrelationships, constraints and trade-offs.
 Solutions crafted after all these considerations are better than if we had targeted problems individually and serially.